 What is Lyme Disease?

-Lyme disease occurs when an infected black-leged or deer tick bit a human, it transmits a bacteria called Borrelia burgdorferi which causes Lyme disease.
-The tick gets infected due to feeding on an infected bird, mice, or deer.
-For a person to get this disease the tick needs to be present on the skin for 36 to 48 hours.
-If you succeeded in removing the tick before that you will not be affected.
+Lyme disease occurs when an infected black-legged or deer tick bites a human, it transmits a bacteria called Borrelia burgdorferi which causes Lyme disease.
+The tick gets infected due to feeding on an infected bird, mouse, or deer.
+For a person to get this disease, the tick needs to be present on the skin for 36 to 48 hours.
+If you succeeded in removing the tick before that you will likely not be affected.
 Most people with this disease have no clue when they get bit by the tick.